27 Aug 2024

 Continuous Glucose Monitors

-On the contrary, Continuous Glucose Monitors (GCMs) are sufficiently small, lightweight and discreet to be worn by people who don’t even have diabetes.
+On the contrary, Continuous Glucose Monitors (CGMs) are sufficiently small, lightweight and discreet to be worn by people who don’t even have diabetes.
 Some use a CGM to monitor blood sugar levels in the same way that we monitor weight, heart rate or steps to gauge our general health and any trends.
 It is widely acknowledged by the industry that significant patch pump miniaturisation will address concerns from patients unwilling to transition to pumps.

 Discrete glucose monitors are considered worthwhile by some non-diabetes users.